Friday, March 14, 2025

 Men Dancing with Men

 This post is for male tango dancers.
 It's a letter to men.
 There are many classes and forums for dual-role women.
-Please tell me if you know of any classes or forums that address just dual-role men.
+Please tell me if you know of any classes or forums that address just the dual-role men.

 Gentlemen,